djschlicht/academic-paper-scraper/README.md

 * Request an API key from [Springer](https://dev.springernature.com/)
 * Clone this repository
 * Create a config.py file and put your API key in it
-* To run it just type `python3 main.py` in your CLI
+* To run it type `python3 main.py` while in the folder of your cloned repository
 * Results will go into a folder called data/ in your current working directory
 ### Modify
 * Change the bounds of the for loop in main.py to get more or fewer results